Finding The Best Credit Card Knife For You

 So, don’t try any funny business.

-Unless you’re traveling by car, horse, or foot, leave your credit card knives at home with your survival gear.
+Unless you’re traveling by car, horse, or foot, leave your card knives at home with your survival gear.

 Otherwise, you risk having it confiscated.
 Or worse, getting a ticket for carrying a “concealed weapon” in a federal facility.